MySQL Database Management and Usage in ServBay

 ).bashmysql -u your_username -p -h localhost -P 3306

-1After running this command, you will be prompted for your password.
+1After running this command, you’ll be prompted for your password.

-Using Socket Connection: For local connections, using a Unix socket is typically more efficient and secure than TCP/IP.
-The socket file path is usually located in ServBay’s temporary directory.
+Connect via Socket: For local connections, using a Unix domain socket is generally faster and more secure than TCP/IP.
+The socket file path is typically located in ServBay’s temporary directory.

 bashmysql -u your_username -p -S /Applications/ServBay/tmp/mysql.sock